Stage2Cohort3/Syllabus/unit_04/README.md

-# Unit 1 - `Hello World`
+# Unit 4 - Building REST Interfaces

 ## Purpose of Unit

-The purpose of Unit One is to familiarize students with the tools and development environment they will be using throughout this course.
+The purpose of Unit Four is to familiarize students with building REST interfaces using ASP.NET MVC/WebAPI

 ## Topics Covered